swiftlang/swift/docs/proposals/AttrC.rst

 of ``@objc``.

-Bridgeable types are now partitioned into two broad categories, "POD" and "non-PID".
+Bridgeable types are now partitioned into two broad categories, "POD" and "non-POD".
 POD types include:

 - integers
 - @c enums